Skip to main content

 Katrina M.

-My Time In a Refugee Cam
+My Time In a Refugee Camp

 One of the most life-changing times in my life started in August of 2017.
 I was 20 years old and was struggling to find a calling and purpose for my life.
 Through random mutual friends, I ended up flying to the Island of Lesbos Greece, where I spent the next 1.5 years volunteering off and on in a refugee camp.
 Camp Moria was an old military base converted into a facility to house migrants who had made the 3-mile journey across the Aegean sea from Turkey to Greece for security and a future.
 The trip was dangerous, the Turkish police would stop and beat refugees if they caught them attempting to cross the sea.
 It was here that I met some of the most caring, kind, and giving people I could ever hope to meet.